 Having a frame in which you both work together on improving your relationship is always comforting.
 Your spouse will feel relaxed, and when he or she sees that there are no rushing things and setting unwanted boundaries, rejoining will be easier.

 Also, watch the following video on the seven most common reasons for divorce.
 This video can help you identify your relationship issue so that you can direct your energy in solving the relevant issue.

 When you are mulling over how to save your marriage after separation, the first action that you need to take is to forgive your spouse.
 Although this point is mentioned at the end of the article, the act of forgiveness should be a top priority for saving a marriage after separation.

 You both must forgive.
 Forgiving is crucial in a situation like this.
 If you want to be a loving married couple again, you must forget the behavior of your spouse that you didn’t like, but also expect the same treatment from the other side.

-Saving the marriage means that both sides must cooperate and want the marriage to work.
-If only one person forgives and works on the problem while the other is destined to leave, then counseling is the best solution.
+Saving a marriage after separation requires both sides to cooperate with the utmost sincerity.
+If only one person forgives and works on the problem while the other is determined to leave, not much can be done about it.